allenbai01/taylorized-training/README.md

 [Taylorized Training: Towards Better Approximation of Neural Network Training at Finite Width](https://arxiv.org/abs/2002.04010) by Yu Bai, Ben Krause, Huan Wang, Caiming Xiong, and Richard Socher, 2020.

+## Introduction
+Taylorized training is to train the k-th order Taylor expansion of a neural network around its (random) initialization.

+An example use case of Taylorized training is as an empirical tool towards understanding the training dynamics of neural networks at finite width, in a way that extends the recently proposed theory of linearized training.

 ## Prerequisites
 Requires Python >=3.6 and the following prerequisites.
 ```